skip to content

 When you arrive in Cambridge, you should go first to your College.
 They will be glad to know that you have arrived safely and will advise you on what to do next.

 The Cambridge Student Union offers a Fresher's Guide carrying a lot of useful information collated by students themselves.
 Further information can be obtained from your College undergraduate or postgraduate organisation, or from Cambridge SU.
+There is arrival and orientation information for students coming to study from outside the UK on the ‘International Students’ webpages

 You may also find the University map helpful.
+P

 Matriculation